 The reason behind only TIG welding of stainless steel is due to its uncoated fabrication.
 It is an expensive material and requires a spotless weld.
 Only TIG welding can make stainless steel tanks with perfect sealing.

 Steel is one of the dirtiest metals because of its smooth and shiny surface.
-In TIG welding, cleaning the steel surface is the most important thing for making perfect quality weld.
+In TIG welding, cleaning the steel surface is the most important thing for making a perfect quality weld.
 There is much time needed in TIG welding steel cleaning as compared to MIG welding.

 6. Welder dress

 The MIG welders work with high speed and complete their projects in less time than the TIG welders.
-But their look is not decent and attractive than a TIG welder.
+But their look is not decent and attractive as a TIG welder.
 In TIG welding, the welder does not require any finishing work, and they also have to face less amount of spatter.

 In MIG welding, the welds are much heavier and bulky.
 Besides this, the formation of spatter is also high in MIG welding.
 There is a lot of struggle needed to handle the spatter and form an elegant finish weld.